Lê Lợi: Final victories

-In late March 1427, around 120,000 Chinese reinforcements led by Liu Sheng and Mu Sheng advanced into Jiaozhi from Yunnan and Guangxi, included 10,000 crack troops who had followed Zheng He on his expeditions.
+In late March 1427, around 120,000 Chinese reinforcements led by Liu Sheng and Mu Sheng advanced into Jiaozhi from Yunnan and Guangxi; the army included 10,000 crack troops who had followed Zheng He on his expeditions.

-At first, Lê Lợi commanded the residents be moved Lạng Giang, Bắc Giang, Quy Hoa, Tuyên Quang to segregate Ming troops.
-He knew Liu Sheng kept the main forces, so he sent Le Sat, Le Nhan Chu, Le Van Linh, Dinh Liet to wait at Chi Lang, and at the same time commanded Le Van An, Le Ly to take alternative forces to support.
-With Mu Sheng's forces, he knew Thanh was an experienced general and will be waiting for Liu Sheng's results before taking actions, so Lê Lợi commanded Pham Van Xao and Trinh Kha entrenched all time.
-In September, Liu Sheng's 90,000-strong army was defeated in Chi Lang, himself was executed.
+At first, Lê Lợi commanded the residents be moved to Lạng Giang, Bắc Giang, Quy Hoa, Tuyên Quang to segregate Ming troops.
+He knew Liu Sheng kept the main forces, so he sent Le Sat, Le Nhan Chu, Le Van Linh, and Dinh Liet to wait at Chi Lang, and at the same time commanded Le Van An and Le Ly to take alternative forces to support.
+With Mu Sheng's forces, he knew Thanh was an experienced general and would be waiting for Liu Sheng's results before taking actions, so Lê Lợi commanded Pham Van Xao and Trinh Kha to be entrenched the entire time.
+In September, Liu Sheng's 90,000-strong army was defeated in Chi Lang, and he himself was executed shortly after.

-Mu Sheng heard Liu Sheng was killed and beheaded so he scared and ran away.
-Pham Van Xao and Trinh Kha followed, killed 10,000 soldiers, arrested 1,000 ones and horses.
+Mu Sheng heard Liu Sheng was killed and beheaded so he got scared and ran away.
+Pham Van Xao and Trinh Kha followed, killed 10,000 soldiers, and arrested 1,000 units, including soldiers and horses.

 Le Loi understood that Ming Jiaozhi was at its end.
 The Ming were unlikely to make any serious effort to reassert their control in Jiaozhi.

-By making Trần Cảo king, Lê Lợi satisfied the aim of restoring the Trần that had ostensibly led to the initial Ming intervention and that Zhu Zhanji now eagerly want to terminate further intervention.
+By making Trần Cảo king, Lê Lợi satisfied the aim of restoring the Trần that had ostensibly led to the initial Ming intervention.
+Zhu Zhanji now eagerly wanted to terminate further intervention.
 With imperial forces under siege, Ming could not be idle.
 Maintaining the appearance of empire required efforts to reinforce or to rescue the besieged remnants of Jiaozhi.

-After a six-month siege on the Ming-held citadel of Xương Giang, the citadel fell to Lê Lợi in October 1427, ended the war.
+After a six-month siege on the Ming-held citadel of Xương Giang, the citadel fell to Lê Lợi in October 1427, which ultimately ended the war.
 The Xuande Emperor of the Ming dynasty decided to withdraw his army from Northern Vietnam.
 After this final victory, the Vietnamese repatriated 86,640 Ming prisoners to China and confiscated all their weapons.
 The defeat is considered by historian Ben Kiernan as the greatest policy disaster suffered by the early Ming empire.
 China would not again invade its southern neighbor for 360 years.
-According to a Ming report, Le Bi (黎秘), the chief eunuch of Lê Lợi and 10,000 Vietnamese were killed after Ming forces crushed and defeated their invasion in 1427 of a Chinese town in Guangxi.
+According to a Ming report, Lê Lợi's chief eunuch, Le Bi (黎秘), as well as 10,000 Vietnamese were killed after Ming forces crushed and defeated their invasion in 1427 of a Chinese town in Guangxi.